Growing Wild: Working with Native Landscapes

 Another commonly overlooked area on campus is our stormwater retention pond, a small constructed wetland and a celebration of Mississippi’s diverse native landscape.
 The pond is home to hundreds of common goldfish visited frequently by the industrial park’s famed white hawk, perching in the bald cypress and sycamore trees.
 Other plant life features include aquatic water lilies, horsetail, and an assortment of native grasses with deep roots that help capture stormwater runoff.

-Native landscapes can also help mitigate noise pollution, creating quieter, more serene environments that benefit both wildlife and communities.The exterior landscape at The Plant Venue is a defining feature integrated into the campus that reflects our design ethos and translates into stunning seasonal backdrops for events of all kinds.
-To learn more about our interior plantscapes, head over to the next blog “Biophilic Design: Bringing Nature Indoors.”
+Native landscapes also help with noise pollution, creating quieter, more serene environments that benefit both wildlife and visitors to the campus.
+The natural elements at The Plant Venue are a defining feature of the venue’s aesthetic, offering seasonal botanical backdrops for events.
+Learn more about our interior plantscapes on “Biophilic Design: Bringing Nature Indoors.”